-With that bit of background, what is it about the Celtic tradition, especially its approach to spirituality, to connecting with God, that is resonating in such profound ways with so many of us progressives?
+With that bit of background, what is it about the Celtic tradition, especially its approach to spirituality, to connecting with the Divine, that is resonating in such profound ways with so many of us progressives?
 Let's start with an understanding of our basic humanity.
 Are human beings inherently bad, or are we inherently good?
-When the

-Roman church solidified its power and authority, it leaned heavily on the teachings of 4th century theologian St. Augustine.
+When the Roman church solidified its power and authority, it leaned heavily on the teachings of 4th century theologian St. Augustine.
 One of the hallmarks of Augustine's theology was the concept of original sin.
 This doctrine is still highly influential in modern Christianity, as it was in the theology of John Calvin during the Protestant Reformation 500 years ago in central Europe, to which we Presbyterians trace our roots.
 Celtic historian and former dean of the Iona Abbey in Scotland, John Philip Newell, writes in his 1997 book, Listening For the Heartbeat of God: A Celtic Spirituality:

 Augustine's thinking and the developing spirituality of the Church in the Roman world accentuated the evil in humanity and our essential unrighteousness.

 He stated that the human child is born depraved and humanity's sinful nature has been sexually transmitted from one generation to the next, stretching from Adam to the present.

 Augustine believed that from conception and birth we lack the image of God until it is restored in the sacrament of baptism..." [conveniently a function of the Church].
-This understanding developed a spirituality that accentuated a division between the Church, which was seen as holy, on the one hand and the life of the world, perceived as godless, on the other.
+This understanding developed a spirituality that accentuated a division between the Church, which was seen as holy, on the one hand, and the life of the world, perceived as godless, on the other.

-Rejecting the doctrine of original sin, however, is not a modern phenomenon.
+Rejecting the doctrine of original sin, however, as many of us have, is not a modern phenomenon.
 In fact, other theologians criticized it immediately - but were later then silenced.
 None was as influential as a British-born 4th century theologian named Pelagius.
 He maintained, as Newell writes, "the image of God can be seen in every newborn child and that, although obscured by sin, it exits at the heart of every person, waiting to be released through the grace of God."
 The Celtic Church firmly believed that God is at the heart of all life and within all people.
 This later developed into a spiritual understanding that we can look to God's good creation just as we look to the Scriptures to hear and receive the living Word of God.
 It was said that God can be revealed in two books.
 The book called the Bible, and the book of creation.
 As you've heard it described before in the term "thin place," the Celtic understanding was that there was very little to no distance between the spiritual and the material.
-When once asked, "Where is heaven?" and elderly Irish woman, back in the 1800s, responded, "About a foot and a half above our heads."
-It's that close.

 Celtic spirituality, therefore, can be characterized by seeking the Sacred Presence of the Divine within all things.

 The ancient Church based in Rome, however, felt threatened by this affront to their power and authority, and hence sought to squelch the Celtic influence.
 They did a very effective job doing just that, as did the later Protestant reformers.
 In fact, after moving to Rome and defending his position, Pelagius was put on trial as a heretic, was found guilty, and later excommunicated.